tatjudy/dmit2008-assignment2a/Readme.md

 The dashboard is only accessible to logged in users.
 The login and register pages both have client side validation/authentication.
 The login page has server side validation/authentication.

 The users page is a bonus feature which retrieves the JSON data from the server and displays it.
 To do this, in the index.js we create a REST API with NODE using the url /api/v1/users

 Link to Heroku App:

-The Procfile specifies the commancs that are executed by the app on startup.
+The Procfile specifies the commands that are executed by the app on startup.

-What to install:
+What to install (using terminal):
 1. Install Node Modules
     a. npm init
     b. npm install -D parcel-bundler